 In 2018, Adobe released a series of major updates to its RAW editors: Lightroom, Lightroom CC, and Photoshop ACR.
 The most significant update, from my perspective, concerned how Lightroom and ACR handle RAW Profiles.

-The concept of RAW Profiles has been around since Lightroom version 3 but it was buried deep inside the program’s interfaces.
-Very few Lightroom users were aware of the profiles’ existence and their importance.
+The concept of RAW Profiles has been around since Lightroom version 3, but it was buried deep inside the program’s interfaces.
+Very few Lightroom users knew the profiles’ existence and importance.
 Then, the latest updates made the RAW Profiles a centerpiece of the photo editing process.

-The goal of this article is to unravel the mystery of Lightroom’s RAW Profiles and show you how to integrate them into your creative process.
+This article aims to unravel the mystery of Lightroom’s RAW Profiles and show you how to integrate them into your creative process.

 What are Lightroom’s RAW Profiles?

-To demonstrate how RAW Profiles work, we must first understand how digital sensors work, what the RAW format is, and how it is created.
+To demonstrate how RAW Profiles work, we must first understand how digital sensors work, the RAW format, and how it is created.

 The digital sensor consists of tiny units known as pixels.
 My Fujifilm camera has a 26 Mpix sensor, which means it consists of 26 million pixels.
 Contrary to common belief, the function of the pixels is not to capture light but to measure its intensity.